JoshDunnDev/farm-fish-fry-trade/DEPLOYMENT.md

 - Docker and Docker Compose installed on your server
 - Portainer installed and running
 - Discord application set up for OAuth authentication
+- Your code pushed to a GitHub repository

 ## Quick Start with Portainer